THE WEEK

 Fauji Bhai, Vermicompost and Poetry

-That's for Jats; and leftovers
+That's for peasants and pretenders

-But duets from the films are fine
+But remixes from the movies are fine

-And if you set them to Salsa
+Yeah, if you set them to Salsa

 Wake up calls with Suprabhatam